“Go higher. Think bigger” - myWAY Employability

 Helping young people on the autism spectrum plan and prepare for their working life

 “Don’t limit yourself.
 Go higher.
 Think bigger.”
 That’s the advice 20 year old Liam Picen has for other autistic young people planning for their working life.
-Liam was part of the original research and development program behind myWAY Employability, Autism CRC’s new smart web platform for young people on the autism spectrum.
+Liam was part of the original research and development program behind myWAY Employability, the Autism CRC's new smart web platform for young people on the autism spectrum.

 According to ABS 2018 data, more than one third of people on the autism spectrum are unemployed.
 This is more than three times the rate for people with disability and almost eight times the rate for people without disability.
 The situation is likely to have worsened in today’s COVID-affected employment market.